Overall Best Pick: A2 Hosting

 - Consistent load balancing

 The type of service here is cloud Node.js hosting and it supports app deployment across multiple regions.
-If your app needs additional hosting functionalities, Heroku further allows you to customize your server with its array of plugins or third-party solutions.
+And if your app needs additional hosting functionalities, Heroku allows you to customize your server with its array of plugins or third-party solutions.

 - 512 MB RAM